nairuzabulhul/BackIT/README.md

 - [ ] Print meaningul messages for the user

 - [ ] Send the file to trash when the user choose to delete

+- [x] Send you a text message when the back is done

+- [ ] Add Date and time for the python script to execute

+- [ ] Clean up and optimize the program